 Working with a Limited Palette

 Both Rublev and Williamsburgh paints tend to come on the ‘stiff’ side.
-After laying out the paint on my palette, I whip a few drops of linseed oil into most of them, some more then others.
-This also helps to ‘activate’ and make them more ready to use.
-I find this preferrable to paints that come too loose, as it’s much easier to loosen a paint then stiffen it.
-If you need to stiffen a paint, add a small amount of marble dust.
-Adding too much however will change the transparency of the paint.
+After laying out the paint on my palette, I add a few drops of linseed oil to each color as needed to’activate’ the paint.
+I find this method preferable to working with paints that come too loose; it’s much easier to loosen a paint than stiffen it.
+If you do need to stiffen a paint, add a small amount of marble dust.
+Be judicious here; adding too much marble dust will change the transparency of the paint.

-–Alizarin Crimson/Permanent: I’ve read that alizarin crimson can be fugitive, especially when used in conjunction with particular colors.
-There are several alizarin crimson approximations available.
+–Alizarin Crimson/Permanent: I’ve read that alizarin crimson can be fugitive; as an alternative, there are several alizarin crimson approximations available.
 I currently use the Windsor Newton alizarin permanent.
-This color functions as a way to warm up darker values, as well as provides a cooler red in the lighter range.
+This color functions as a way to warm darker values or cool reds in the lighter range.

 –Raw Sienna (Williamsburgh): This is a brown/gold yellow often useful in the half-tone range on the figure.
-Since it’s darker then the other yellows on this palette it can be used to lighten darker half-tones while retaining warmth, as well as in the reflected light of a warm shadow.
+Since it’s darker than the other yellows on this palette it can be used to lighten darker half-tones while retaining warmth, or used in the reflected light of a warm shadow.

 -Lead Tin Yellow (Rublev), or Nickel Yellow (Williamsburgh): This is a very light, cool lemon yellow.
-This color was not on my palette for the painting used in this tutorial.
-You may not need this depending on your setup.
-I included it here because I have it on my palette more often then not.
-This color is very useful when modeling in the lights, and I often use this instead of white when I want to get both lighter and cooler, but not as cool as when using white.
+Note that while this color was not on my palette for the painting used in this tutorial, I’ve included it in this list because it’s on my palette more often then not.
+It’s very useful when modeling in the lights; I often use it over white when I want to get both lighter and cooler, but not as cool as white.

 Have a Plan

 In terms of color, if you have time (more then a few sessions) doing a Poster Study is helpful.
-Poster studies are like thumbnails except color is considered on a broad level and usually are a bit bigger (3-5 inches).
-In addition, before painting I find it helpful to map out a color/value ‘strip on the palette before jumping in.
+Poster studies are slightly bigger than thumbnails (3-5 inches) and consider color on a broad level.
+In addition, before painting I find it helpful to map out a color/value ‘strip on the palette before jumping in to a new piece.